dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

 - multiple simple examples of each resource type

+- what are the kernels of these resource types?
+  - they are informational:
+    - information necessary for finance
+    - that necessary for social (...)
+    - that necessary for the acquisition and development of knowledge, which is solely informational
+  - how does understanding these kernels empower individuals to become affluent in influencing financial, social and informational resources?
+    - what are the minimal levels of knowledge required for each? how do we construct institutions in society for propagating/inculcating knowledge of the three?
+      - what are the institutions for development of knowledge of social resources?
+        - religious institutions, belief systems, families, etc.
+        - some of these are more effective than others.

 - ok that is what it is. there are resources, some people have them, some lack them. this is straightforward.